-I stopped putting that weird overhyped soap in my hair when I shower a long time ago.
-The decision point happened amidst a profound and literal shower thought.
-I picked up the bottle of shampoo, looked at it, and thought, “Why am I doing this, again?”
+Many years ago, I stopped putting weird liquid soap in my hair every time I showered.
+The decision point happened amidst a profound and literal “shower thought.”
+I picked up a bottle of shampoo, looked at it, and thought, “Why am I doing this, again?”

 Now, I do shower regularly.
-If I didn’t, I’d start to stink pretty quickly.
-I like a good shower and I like bar soap.
-I don’t put that in the same category as shampooing every day, which I deem entirely unnecessary.
+If I didn’t, I’d start to stink pretty fast.
+I like a good shower and I always use bar soap.
+I don’t put that habit in the same category as shampooing every day, which I deem entirely unnecessary.
 I also do occasionally shampoo my hair with actual shampoo, bar soap, or body wash if it’s handy and I think my hair needs it.

 But honestly, what makes everyone think hair should be washed with soap every day?
 And when that shampoo dries out your scalp and hair, what do we do?
-We put lubricant in it.
-We’re replacing the natural we washed out of our hair with fake manufactured stuff and the instructions tell us to do this every day.
+We put this weird lubricant “conditioner” in it.
+We’re replacing the natural oil we washed out of our hair with fake manufactured stuff.
+The instructions tell us to swap our natural hair oils for fake hair oils every day.

 Why?
 Well, that answer is obvious.
-Profits.
-These companies use every social selling trick in the book:
+These shampoo companies need to grow!
+They use every social selling trick in the book: